Agriculture and Herding in Northern Africa | Agriculture and Power Politics along the Nile | Ideology and Myth in Egypt |

 Succession Problems to the 12th Dynasty | Conquest by Hyksos, Egyptian Expansion to Ramses II

 Between 9000 and 4000 BCE, northern Africa and the Sahara were grass and woodland with an abundance of rainfall, rivers, lakes, fish and other aquatic life.
 Anthropologists speculate that from North Africa's Mediterranean coast, people migrated into the Sahara and that people migrated into the Sahara from the south.
-There communities raised sheep and goats, as people did along the Mediterranean coast.
+In the Sahara, communities raised sheep and goats, as people did along the Mediterranean coast.
 And communities of people fished in the lakes and rivers of the region, using intricately made bone harpoons and fishing hooks, some using nets with weights and other tools for harvesting aquatic creatures.
 Living a settled life, people began using pottery and growing food, using stone and wooden tools.
 To the east, along the upper Nile, including what was to be Nubia, people by 6000 BCE were growing sorghum and millet and a wheat believed to be of African origin.
 And by 4000 BCE, people in the middle of the Sahara region were raising cattle.
 Then around 3500 BCE the climate of North Africa began to dry, perhaps in part because of overgrazing – wetness needing vegetation as well as vegetation needing water.
 The Sahara started to change from grass and woodland to desert.

 Agriculture along the Nile